IntugineIntugine

 • Different scattering patterns identify different activity types.
 The system definitively distinguishes an idle halt (driver parked, waiting) from active cement unloading — without any driver input.

 A driver cannot fake an activity graph.
-The sensors record what the vehicle is physically doing.
+The proprietary AI captures what the vehicle is physically doing.

 Layer 3: AI Visual Verification — Proving Where It Happened